gitGNU/gnu_stribog/README.txt

 Stribog the sensing platform README file.

-The end of this file contains license and copyright notes for the project.
+For license and copyright notes see 'copyright'.

 ATTENTION stribog is in his alpha stage. he is not functional yet.